alidcastano/alidcastano-jekyll/_treasure-trove/articles/ryanHoliday-Stoicism.md

 link: http://bit.ly/1iIxEVh

 thoughts: |
-    Extremely insightful primer of Stoicism from a guy who's read 100+ books on the subject.
+    Extremely insightful primer on Stoicism from a guy who's read 100+ books on the subject.

 ---